j1mmyjang/portfolio/sql/saas/README.md

-# Exploratory SQL Analysis of SaaS Data
+# Exploratory SQL Analysis of SaaS Customers
 This analysis delves into SaaS data, extracting insights on user behavior such as engagement, login patterns, and plan-specific activities.
 These findings can inform strategic decisions for optimizing SaaS services.

 ### Customer Table